cppjll/.github/profile/README.md

 ## Welcome! ✨

-We're the **Cal Poly Pomona Japanese Language Learners (CPP JLL)**!
-JLL is a community dedicated to exploring **Japanese language** and **culture** in a variety of ways, whether it be through assisting beginners, housing reading and viewing groups, hosting workshops, or meeting and socializing with fellow learners.
-We are open to all skill-levels.
-Please feel free to join our community on our Japanese-learning journey!
-Check out our [Discord](https://discord.com/invite/W5kxJtE3a7) server to learn more!
+The Cal Poly Pomona Japanese Language Learning Club (CPP JLL) is a community dedicated to exploring Japanese language and culture in a variety of ways, whether it be through assisting beginners, housing reading and viewing groups, hosting workshops, or meeting and socializing with fellow learners.
+All skill-levels are welcome to join us on our Japanese-learning journey!

+Contact us or check us out through our [Discord](https://discord.com/invite/W5kxJtE3a7) server or [Instagram](https://www.instagram.com/cppjll/) page!

 ![touko](https://minomino-mikumino.vercel.app/_next/static/media/nanamui.6eed35af.png)